Therapy for Life Transitions in Houston and Across Texas

 Why Life Transitions Feel So Emotionally Intense

-Person experiencing life transitions, looking for therapy in Texas.
+Person experiencing life transitions, looking for therapy in Texas

-• “This is such a great opportunity!”
+• “This is such a great opportunity.”

 • “Everything happens for a reason.”

-• “You should be excited!”
+• “You should be excited.”

-And yet, internally, you may feel anxious, sad, or unsteady.
+And yet internally, things may feel unsteady.

 How Therapy for Life Transitions Can Help